Swanage: Notable residents

-Between 1934 and 1936 Swanage was the home of artist Paul Nash.
+Between 1934 and 1936, Swanage was the home of artist Paul Nash.
 He worked on the Shell Guide to Dorset and produced a considerable number of paintings and photographs during this period.
 Also staying in Swanage at this time was the surrealist Eileen Agar, with whom Nash collaborated.

 In 1936 Nash wrote an essay entitled "Swanage or Seaside Surrealism", in which he described the town as having something "of a dream image where things are so often incongruous and slightly frightening in their relation to time or place."

+The novelist Charles Chadwick (1932–2025) was born in Swanage.

 Artist and writer Philip Sugden was born and raised in Swanage.
 He is known for his drawings and paintings of India and Tibet, and his books entitled Visions From the Fields of Merit and White Lotus.

 The Canadian poet, novelist and painter P. K. Page was born in Swanage, Dorset on 23 November 1916.
 In 1919, she left with her family for Canada.
 In 1954, Page won the Canadian Governor General's Award for poetry and in 1977 was made an Officer to the Order of Canada, and was subsequently promoted to the rank of Companion of the Order of Canada.

-Many scenes from the silent film starring The Two Ronnies, "By the Sea (1982 film)", were filmed in and around Swanage, including the hotel (The Grand), and the railway station.

-In the Monty Python's Flying Circus sketch, "The Gits," Mr. A-Sniveling-Little-Rat-Faced Git mentions "the Rectums from Swanage" as potential guests at his daughter's birthday party.

 Swanage is stated as the hometown of John Cleese's character Basil Fawlty in the sitcom Fawlty Towers.

-Some of James Blunt's video "Carry You Home" was filmed in Swanage and Worth Matravers.

 The first episode of the second series of the British sitcom The Inbetweeners, "The Field Trip", is set mainly in Swanage, although the episode was actually filmed in Littlehampton.

 In 1997, a 12 mi diameter crater on Mars was named after Swanage.

 In literature

 Swanage is called Knollsea in Thomas Hardy's novels.
 In The Hand of Ethelberta it is described as "a seaside village lying snug within two headlands as between a finger and thumb".

 In E. M. Forster's Howards End, Margaret and Mr. Wilcox first kiss there at the end of an evening's stroll, and the town is mentioned frequently throughout the book.

-"The Lady Margaret", one of the linked short stories in Keith Roberts' Pavane has Swanage as the place where Jesse Strange meets an old school friend and fails to establish a relationship with his childhood sweetheart Margaret.